kentcdodds/old-kentcdodds.com/content/blog/polyfill-as-needed-with-polyfill-service/index.md

 One ["fun" experience](https://twitter.com/kentcdodds/status/997228884864139264)
-I had while building this involved polyfill-service not playing nice with the way that babel transpiles classes.
+I had while building this involved polyfill-service not playing nice with the way that babel compiles classes.
 Follow that twitter thread and github issues linked for a "fun" time of your own... 😅

 ### Conclusion